Shreys2021/STOCK-PRICE-TRACKER/README.md

 PUT /subscribe: Subscribe to a stock as an authenticated user.

-GET /:sub: Retrieve the list of stocks subscribed by a user.

 DELETE /remove-stock: Remove a subscribed stock from the user's list.